-Stressed-Out High Schoolers Advised To Take A Nap Pod
+Stressed-Out High Schoolers Advised To Try A Nap Pod

 Your Health

-Stressed-Out High Schoolers Advised To Take A Nap Pod
+Stressed-Out High Schoolers Advised To Try A Nap Pod

-When 18-year-old Hannah Vanderkooy feels extremely tired or anxious, she heads to a space-like capsule for a nap — during school.
+When 18-year-old Hannah Vanderkooy feels extremely tired or anxious, she heads to a spacelike capsule for a nap — during school.
 Like many teens struggling to get good grades and maybe even a college scholarship, Vanderkooy doesn't get enough sleep.

 And she's not alone.
 Various studies indicate that chronically sleepy and stressed-out teenagers might be the new normal among U.S. adolescents who are competing for grades, colleges and, eventually, jobs.